 - Valid government-issued driver's license with name, photograph and signature

 - State or province ID issued by a motor vehicle agency with name, photograph and signature

 - National ID with name, photograph and signature

 - Military ID with name, photograph and signature

 A valid supplemental ID may be required if the test center administrator has concerns about the primary ID.
 If your primary ID does not contain your signature, sign the document or present a valid supplemental ID document.

 Testing OUTSIDE Your Country of Citizenship

 - You must present a valid passport as your primary ID document.
 If you do not meet this requirement, you may not be admitted to test.

-- If your passport is not written in English, you must present an English-language supplemental ID with a clear, recent photo.
+- If your passport is not written in English, you must present a valid English-language supplemental ID with a clear, recent photo.

 - If your passport does not contain your signature, either sign your passport or present a supplemental ID.